rizinorg/cutter/docs/source/user-docs/preferences/layout.rst

 ======

 The set of currently opened widgets, their placement, and some properties is grouped into layouts.
 Cutter will automatically restore the last layout state when reopening Cutter.
-Last debug and normal layouts are stored separately.
+The last debug and normal layouts are stored separately.
 You can :ref:`save<user-docs/menus/menu-bar/view-menu:Save Layout>` multiple named layouts for different use cases.
 Use :doc:`../menus/menu-bar/view-menu` to :ref:`save<user-docs/menus/menu-bar/view-menu:Save Layout>`,
 :ref:`load<user-docs/menus/menu-bar/view-menu:Layouts>` or :ref:`user-docs/menus/menu-bar/view-menu:Reset to default layout`.
 A named layout is never automatically modified.
-To modify a previously saved layout, instead of entering a new name, select an existing layout from list in Save Layout dialog.
+To modify a previously saved layout, instead of entering a new name, select an existing layout from the list in Save Layout dialog.

-Layout manager
+Layout Manager
 -----------------------------------

 .. image:: ../../images/layout_manager.png